BrianStritch/i-think-therefore-i-blog/README.md

         and then we’re ready to deploy.
 We’ll do that in the next video.
         In the meantime, feel free to add,  commit and push your project to GitHub.

+# Our First Deployment - part 2
+In our previous video, we  outlined the four steps to
+        getting our skeleton project deployed to Heroku.
+        Firstly, create the Heroku app.
+Secondly, attach the database.
+        Thirdly, prepare our environment  and settings.py files.
+        And then, finally, get our static  and media files start on Cloudinary.
+        We've completed the first three steps and in  this video we'll create our Cloudinary account,
+        link our project and try deployment.

+So firstly, let's create a Cloudinary account.
+It's completely free, no credit card is required.
+        And we've put the steps to do this below the video

+    - when you get to your dashboard which  contains your API authentication information.
+        Just click on the copy to clipboard  link next to API environment variable
+        we'll use this to connect our app to Cloudinary.
+Now we can go back to our ide and in our env.py
+        file, we'll add another line at the bottom. "os.environ" We'll set the CLOUDINARY_URL, and then we  can paste in the value that we just copied.
+        It's not quite right though, we need to remove  "CLOUDINARY_URL =" from the beginning,
+        and then we'll copy this value again, so  that we can paste it into Heroku as well.
+        So back to our Heroku dashboard we'll add a new  config variable the same name CLOUDINARY_URL.
+        And we'll paste in the value that we just  copied.
+Now we also just need to add in
+        one more temporary environment variable  too, which is "disable_collect static".
+        And we'll set that to one this is just to get  our skeleton project deploying because we don't
+        actually have any static files yet, we'll remove  this when it comes to deploying our full project.
+        Okay, so back in our settings.py file, let's  go to the installed apps section and add in the
+        Cloudinary libraries that we installed before.
+So "cloudinary_storage" and this needs to go
+        just above "django.contrib.staticfiles" and then  the regular Cloudinary library can go underneath.
+        Now we just need to tell Django to use  Cloudinary to store our media and static files
+        so down near the end of our settings.py  file we can add these few lines.
+        First of all, "STATICFILES_STORAGE" and in here we can tell it to use, "Cloudinary_storage.storage.StaticHashedCloudinaryStorage",
+        so this is coming from the  library that we installed above, and put into our installed apps section.
+        We also need to set our static files directories,
+        this is going to be a list but it's only going  to contain one item which is "os.path.join"
+        our base directory which is defined  at the top of our settings py file,
+        and we're going to connect that to static and  we'll create our static directory in a moment.
+        Then we're just going to set static route, now
+        we don't use that in this project but  it's good practice to set it anyway.
+        So "os.path.join" base dir static files.
+We can do very similar now for the media.
+        Now our media is pictures, things like that, our  static files will be our CSS and our JavaScript.
+        So again, we'll set a media URL and  we'll set the default file storage to
+        "Cloudinary_storage.storage.MediaCloudinaryStorage".
+        And believe it or not that's all that's  needed to link our app to Cloudinary,
+        it's actually very simple.
+        Now we also need to tell Django  where our templates will be stored.
+        So back up to the top of settings.py and under the  base directory let's add in a templates directory.
+        "TEMPLATES_DIR =  os.path.join(BASE_DIR, 'templates')"
+        And now we just need to scroll down midway in  our settings.py file and change the D-I-R-S key,
+        the dirs key, in our template setting to point  towards our new templates directory variable.
+        Okay, we're almost ready  to do our first deployment.
+        But before we do, we need to add our Heroku host  name into allowed hosts in our settings.py file,
+        and this is your Heroku app  name followed by herokuapp.com.
+        So in my case, 'codestar2021.herokuapp.com'
+        and we'll add in localhost too,  so that we can run it locally.
+        Now we can just create our three  directories that we mentioned earlier.
+        So we're going to create these at the top level,
+        and the directories that we need are going to be  our media, our static and our template folders.
+        And we create these on the top  level next to our manage.py file.
+        Now there's just one thing missing  before we can perform our deployment.
+        Think back to what you learned  in the Hello Django lessons,
+        can you think what it might be?
+We'll pause  the video for a second and then come back.
+        That's right, we need to create a procfile.
+        Remember that Heroku needs a procfile  so that it knows how to run our project.
+        So we're going to create one here.
+Remember the capital P on Procfile.
+        Now procfile is short for process file.
+So  the first part, web, tells Heroku that this
+        is a process that should accept http traffic.
+The next part is Gunicon which is the server
+        that we installed earlier, a web services gateway  interface server, wsgi or whiskey for short.
+        And this is a standard that allows Python  services to integrate with web servers.
+        Now that's all done let's try  deployment so we'll save our files,
+        add commit and push to our repository.
+        And we're going to use Github  as our deployment method here.
+        So let's go back to our Heroku dashboard  and we can click on the deploy tab.
+        And we'll click on Github  here for deployment method,
+        you might need to connect your Github  account, mine is already connected.
+        And then search for your blog repo,  mine is just called Django blog.
+        I have two here so it's the second one that  I need.
+Okay, and then all we need to do is
+        scroll down to the bottom of the page and  click on deploy branch.
+And I like to watch
+        the deployment happening in the build log too,  so we'll pop that out.
+Now your build log might
+        look a little bit different to mine but as  long as it deploys that's absolutely fine.
+        Okay, so it says that our app  has been deployed successfully.
+        So let's click on open app to view it and we  can see that it's been deployed successfully.
+        Now this might seem like an awful lot of  effort to get a minimal application deployed
+        but there are a couple of very  good reasons why we've done this.
+        Firstly, we have a solid platform to build on,
+        all of our main development dependencies are  installed and we know that they're working.
+        And secondly, a big mistake  that many students often make
+        is thinking that deploying to Heroku is  as quick as deploying to Github pages.
+        As a result, they often leave it to the  last minute which results in a lot of panic.
+        Early deployment saves a huge amount of stress  later on.
+Now though, we're ready to actually
+        start writing some code and getting our blog app  off the ground, we'll do that in our next video.